Ericson2314/Voxlap/readme.txt

 3. Compile with GCC/MinGW: ($)
 	* Update makefile for MinGW
 		* Move all program names, directories, and flags to macros
-		* Add Corosponing MinGW macro defs.
+		* Add corresponding MinGW macro defs.
 		* Makefile is now very modular
 	* Convert all C++ to compile as both C and C++
-	  This allows me to compare mscv and gcc versions more dodeirectly, as I the ABI for C is more consistant between the two toolchains.
+	  This allows me to compare mscv and gcc versions more directly, as I the ABI for C is more consistent between the two toolchains.
 		# Bug: game in C does not allow weapons to be fired, but that shouldn't
 		  be a voxlap issue.
 	* Convert inline assembly to work with gcc
 	  GCC now supports ".intel_syntax noprefix" making this much easier
 		# make local variables work
-		  for now, with intel syntax GCC treats all lables as global
+		  for now, with intel syntax GCC treats all labels as global
 	* Compiles
 	# Link with ld
 		# Fix Bugs